sxkochetkov/retail-product-catalog/README.md

 NOTE: This is the main repository.
 For simplicity, the initial intent was to use React frontend inside Spring Boot by using  `frontend-maven-plugin` plugin.
-But for some reason, frontend code (src\main\product-catalog-frontend) is not visible/commited in the project repository as git rejects to push frontend code as a part of the repo.
-So, I created a dedicated repository for frontend only: https://github.com/sxkochetkov/product-catalog-frontend
+The frontend code is located in `src\main\product-catalog-frontend` but I creaeted a copy in a dedicated repository for frontend only: https://github.com/sxkochetkov/product-catalog-frontend

 Please, read more about it in `Dev Notes` section.